 - Increase walking distance gradually

-Weeks 4-6: Increasing Independence
+Weeks 4-6: increasing independence

 - Many patients drive again at 4-6 weeks (if off narcotic pain medication)